arnaud-roussel/arnaud-roussel.github.io/about.md

 ### More Information

 A few lines about my background:
-I studied in Statistics at University of Montreal during which I worked with R on a research project around GLMs.
+I studied in Statistics at University of Montreal during which I worked with R on a research project on GLMs.
 During this time I was a teacher assistant as well as a tutor for a lot of students in maths or statistics.
 I really enjoyed this and still appreciate trying to teach complex subjects to all audiences.
 After my Master degree I started to work at AIMIA as a data analyst where I got really involved in predictive modeling.
-I began to code machine learning and data science in Python.
+This is where I began to code machine learning and data science in Python.

-Passionate about deep learning after encountering it in a class in an IVADO summer school in Montreal.
-I've been dedicated to try my best to learn state of the art techniques both in deep learning and traditional machine learning since then.
+Passionate about deep learning after encountering it in a class at an IVADO summer school, I've been dedicated to try my best to learn state of the art techniques both in deep learning and traditional machine learning.
-I currently am focusing in learning about Natural Language Processing.

-This blog is both an opportunity for me to refine presentation and teaching skills while also have a platform to display my work.
+This blog is both an opportunity for me to refine presentation and teaching skills while also have a platform to display my work and projects.

 ### Contact me